Russian strike on Kharkiv on 7 March: search operations completed, 11 killed, 4 missing

 Advertisement:

-Details: Kharkiv Mayor Ihor Terekhov noted that bodies and body fragments found under the rubble indicate that the death toll currently stands at 11 people.
-"It will be possible to say more precisely after examinations are carried out," he said.
+Details: Kharkiv Mayor Ihor Terekhov later noted that bodies and body parts found under the rubble indicated that the death toll stood at 11 people.
+"It will be possible to say more precisely after examinations have been carried out," he said.

 At least 16 people were injured in the attack, including three children.
-Dog handlers with search dogs will continue working even after the rescue operation has been completed – according to statements, four people remain missing.
+Dog handlers with search dogs will continue working even after the rescue operation has been completed – reports indicate that four people are still missing.

 Background:

-• The Russians struck a multi-storey building in Kharkiv with a ballistic missile on the night of 6-7 March and killed civilians.
+• The Russians struck a high-rise building in Kharkiv with a ballistic missile on the night of 6-7 March, killing civilians.

 • A secondary school in the Kyivskyi district was also damaged in the Russian bombardment.